plotly/dash-labs/docs/10-MultiPageDashApp-MetaTags.md

     path="/",
     image="birdhouse.jpeg",
     image_url="http://yourdomain.com/assets/birdhouse.jpeg",
-    url="http://yourdomain.com/",   # matches the path parameter with the full domain title="(home) The title, headline or name of the page", description="(home) A short description or summary 2-3 sentences", )
+    title="(home) The title, headline or name of the page", description="(home) A short description or summary 2-3 sentences", )